Quick look

-After that, we’ll guide you through some of its fundamental features, show you how to set up and configure things, and talk about how these features can help agencies and businesses.
+We’ll guide you through HighLevel’s fundamental features, show you how to set up and configure them, and discuss how these features can help agencies and businesses.

 If you’re interested in our opinion of the platform, including features and pricing, you can check out our GoHighLevel review.